srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 **Note:** To run the upgrade, **test\_ep** upload configuration must contain the **AHF-LINUX\_v22.2.0.zip** file.
 To check if this file exists in the object storage, run the **curl get** command.

-## Task 3: Downloading AHF Installer Zip File from MOS
+## Task 3: Download AHF Installer Zip File from MOS

 If a new version of AHF is not found either at the software stage location or at Rest Endpoints (Object Store), then download AHF from MOS to software stage, and then upgrade.